-There have been several highly publicized instances where a work has been revealed as an art forgery in the past.
-For example, Jorge Perez, a Miami real estate developer made quite a splash when he donated $35 million in cash and art to build Miami’s new flagship museum, the Perez Art Museum Miami.
-Most of the works donated were early pieces from established Latin American artists, like Wifredo Lam, Antonio Berni, and Xul Solar.
-Just a few months after the museum opened, however, it was revealed that another donation made by Mr. Perez contained a forged artwork.
-Miami’s Frost Art Museum declared that a work by Cuban artist Carlos Alfonzo, which had been gifted to the museum by Mr. Perez, was, in fact, a forgery.
-It called into question the entirety of the collection gifted to the developer’s namesake museum.
+Jorge Perez, a Miami real estate developer, made quite a splash when he donated $35 million in cash and art to build Miami’s new flagship museum, the Perez Art Museum Miami.
+Most of the works donated were early pieces from established Latin American artists, like Wilfredo Lam and Antonio Berni.
+However, the entirety of the museum’s collection was called into question when it was discovered that a painting by Cuban artist Carlos Alfonzo donated by Mr. Perez to the Frost Art Museum In Miami, was a forgery.

-Perez stated he was “shocked” to discover that the work had been a forgery, claiming that none of the visitors to his home, nor many leading art experts well acquainted with the artist, ever noticed anything amiss about the painting in the 16 years that it hung there.
-But what steps could Mr. Perez have taken to ensure the work he purchased was authentic?
-If a collector purchases a work and it’s later revealed that it’s a forgery, can the collector take legal action against the seller?
-What if the seller was duped too?
+Perez stated he was “shocked,” claiming that none of the visitors to his home, nor many leading art experts well acquainted with the artist, ever noticed anything amiss about the painting in the 16 years that it hung there.

-It’s important to note that a certificate of authenticity does not make a work authentic unless it’s got the proper documentation to back it up.
-Art experts use several different methods to authenticate artworks, the most important and common being provenance, or the documented ownership history.
+Art experts use several different methods to authenticate art, the most important and common being provenance or the documented ownership history.
 Establishing provenance can be done in a variety of ways, including:

 - A signed certificate or statement of authenticity from a respected authority or expert on the artist.